TalDugma/YOLO-BB2OBB/README.md

 ## Acknowledgments

 Shout out to **YOLO by Ultralytics** for their incredible work advancing object detection models and to mindkosh for the image above.
+Shout out to my mom and Ronaldo also.